suvajit-patra/sl-data-viewer/readme.md

 Once the application is running, you can:

 - **Search for Signs**: Use the search box to find signs for specific words.
-- **Watch Videos**: Click on words to watch video demonstrations of the signs.
+- **Watch Videos**: Click on words and click on any dataset video to watch video of the signs.
-- **Learn**: Use the application as a learning tool to improve your understanding and fluency in Sign Language.
+- **Analyse**: Use the application as an analysis tool to ease your research work in any Sign Language dataset.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-We would like to thank the FDMSE, RKMVERI for their valuable resources and support.

 ---

+Thank you for using this repository.
 For any questions or support, please open an issue in this repository.

-Happy Learning!

 ---